 The Company's objective in using interest rate derivatives was to manage its exposure to variable interest rates related to its term loans under the Credit Agreement.
 In order to accomplish this objective, in November 2017, the Company entered into a three year, one-month LIBOR interest rate contract with a notional amount of \$347.8 million, which at the time was the remaining principal balance of such term loans.
 The swap contract swapped out the floating rate interest risk related to the LIBOR with a fixed interest rate of 1.9275% paid semi-annually starting January 12, 2018.

-There is no open swap position as of December 31, 2021 as the existing interest rate swap contract expired in January 2021.
-The following table summarizes the Company's interest rate swap positions as of December 31, 2020:
+There are no open swap positions as of December 31, 2022 and 2021 as the existing interest rate swap contract expired in January 2021.